-As you savor all of this, let yourself know that this is God's personal love and grace, experienced and felt inside us. [pause] Staying in this holy and precious gift, you may wish to silently offer a prayer in response; and then when you are finished, just slowly open the eyes. [wait]
+As you savor all of this, let yourself know that this is God's personal love and grace, experienced and felt inside us. [pause] Staying in this holy and precious gift, you may wish to silently offer a prayer in response; and then slowly open the eyes. [wait]